 Default voices

-OneInbox ships 12 voices out of the box across Cartesia and Deepgram — no setup needed.
+OneInbox ships 28 voices out of the box across Cartesia, Deepgram, ElevenLabs, OpenAI, Minimax, and Shisa — no setup needed.
 You can use any of them immediately by settingtts.voice_id on your agent.

 Browse the full list (with voice IDs) at any time:

 Every agent has a TTS (text-to-speech) configuration that controls how it sounds.
-A default voice is automatically assigned when you create an agent — you can hear it immediately by starting a web call.
+A default voice is automatically assigned when you create an agent — you can hear it immediately with a quick browser call (no phone number needed) or a real phone call.
 Follow this guide when you want to use a custom voice from ElevenLabs, Cartesia, or another provider.
 To switch, set theprovider and voice_id on the agent.
 The voice_id is the OneInbox id (vc_abc123) returned when you import a voice (see below).

 Step 1 — Add an integration for your provider

-If you want to import voices beyond the 12 defaults, you need to add an integration for your third-party provider first.
+If you want to import voices beyond the 28 platform voices, you need to add an integration for your third-party provider first.
 An integration stores your provider API key securely so OneInbox can authenticate on your behalf.ElevenLabs

 Cartesia